Go to Stripo

 How to configure the Library of Custom Modules?

-For example, below, you may see 3 folders in the "Library of custom modules" called "My Blocks", "Template Blocks", and "General Blocks".
+For example, below, you may see 3 folders in the Modules section, called "My Blocks", "Template Blocks", and "General Blocks".

 These folders were configured this way on the application details page.